jdabassett/city-explorer/README.md

 I will use this section to track my performance.
 I will be recording features and measuring how long they took me to implement.

-Feature Name:
+Feature Name: Build a form to accept user input and display location name, longitude and latitude.
-Estimate for development:
+Estimate for development: 1.5 hrs
-Start:
+Start: 17:45
 End:
 Actual: